tundish/turberfield-dialogue/turberfield/dialogue/sequences/cloak/foyer.rst

 [NARRATOR]_

-    To the North, the door you first entered by is stuck fast.
+    To the North, the door by which you first entered is stuck fast.

 [NARRATOR]_